psycedelicAI/AI-Continuity-Architecture-Method/README.md

 It proposes something more practical:

 > Meaningful continuity can be improved when project context is deliberately
-> collected, classified, structured, compiled, maintained, versioned, primed,
+> collected, classified, structured, governed, compiled, maintained, versioned,
-> transferred, and reviewed.
+> primed, transferred, and reviewed.

 The Memory Bank preserves more than information.